arisawali2014/alphat-fork/README.md

 - Improve BOT

 **TO - DO**
-- Broadcast message to all user
+- Broadcast message to all contact

 CMD / KEYWORD
 ------